-For a festive meal to remember, head for one of the capital’s historic restaurants.
+For a festive meal to remember, head for one of these top London restaurants for Christmas meals

 For a special meal, Wiltons is hard to beat.
 Started as an oyster stall in 1742, Wiltons was opened as a restaurant in the 1840s, and the oysters remained a mainstay of the menu.
 It received its first royal warrant from Queen Victoria in 1884.

 Time has stood still here.
 The monogrammed carpet, the green velvet banquettes, the dim lighting, the silver trolleys that are trundled through the restaurant (one for meat, one for cheese, even one for brandy).
 The menu, too, is rigorously traditional, and the Christmas fare doesn’t disappoint.
 You can book the private Jimmy Marks Room (for up to 20 guests) for a slap-up festive feast: venison carpaccio, quince and hazelnut salad, perhaps, followed by beef fillet Rossini and a boozy Sauternes custard with Armagnac prunes: a classic soul-soothing Wiltons dessert.
 If you can’t make it for a Christmas meal, the restaurant puts on oyster masterclasses every month: the ideal gift for food-lovers.